Mission:

 • FORGIVE

 The little things and the big things, especially when it’s hard.
-Starting with forgiving yourself when you fail or mess up.
+Forgiving yourself when you falter is essential.
 As Maya Angelou said, “We do the best we can until we know better.
 Then, when we know better, we do better.”
 You are doing the best you can with what you know.
 We all are.
 But if we refuse to extend ourselves grace for our imperfections as we learn and grow, we’ll struggle to offer others the grace they deserve.
 Be willing to accept your faults and failures so you can accept others’ slip-ups as well.

 As Holocaust survivor Edith Eger says, “To forgive is to grieve—for what happened, for what didn’t happen—and to give up the need for a different past.
 To accept life as it was, and it is.”
 Forgiveness frees us from the unrelenting storytelling in our minds about how things ‘should be’ so we can make peace with what is.
 It’s from a peaceful center that we can find our way forward and create a better life for everyone.